 - Questions must be answered in order asked.

 - Solutions must be neat.

+- Solutions must be exact and fully simplified.

 - You must use the given symbols.

 - You must show all reasoning.

 - Copying is never allowed, even when working together.

+- 1. For the matrix of the last question of the previous homework, find one row or column (state which row or column you took) of the inverse matrix using minors.
+Select the row or column so that you can reuse your earlier results, if correct, or else the posted solution, to cut down on the work.

-- 1. Reconsider the matrix:
+- 2. For the matrix